napalm-automation/napalm-yang/docs/yang/basics.rst

 YANG Basics
 -----------

-It's not really necessary to understand how YANG works to write a profile but you need some basic understanding.
+It's not really necessary to fully understand how YANG works to write a profile but you need some basic understanding.

 Basic Types